 Born in the Basque Region of France on October 18, 1874, Jean Pierre “Pete” Aguereberry was a renowned Death Valley prospector who mined gold for more than 40 years.
-At an early age, he read about the wonderful gold discoveries in California and begged his father to let him come to the United States.
-When he turned 16 his father relented and Pete sailed for America in 1890.
+He read about the wonderful gold discoveries in California and begged his father to let him come to the United States at an early age.
+When he turned 16, his father relented, and Pete sailed for America in 1890.

-For the next several years he struggled to learn the language while taking on a number of jobs.
-He worked as a handball player, sheepherder, cattle driver, milk truck driver, ice delivery man, ranch hand and stage driver until he wound up in Goldfield, Nevada around 1902.
+For the next several years, he struggled to learn the language while taking on several jobs.
+He worked as a handball player, sheepherder, cattle driver, milk truck driver, ice delivery man, ranch hand, and stage driver until he wound up in Goldfield, Nevada, around 1902.

-Along their journey, Pete found a ledge that looked promising in what is now known as Harrisburg Flats on July 1st.
+Along their journey, Pete found a ledge that looked promising in what is now known as Harrisburg Flats on July 1.
 Working the ledge for just a short time, the two soon found free gold.
-Pete filed claims for himself on the north side of the hill while Shorty took claims on the south side.
+Pete filed claims on the north side of the hill while Shorty took claims on the south side.

-By August 1905, some 20 parties were working in the area and samples of the gold were assayed as high as $500 a ton.
+By August 1905, some 20 parties were working in the area, and samples of the gold were assayed as high as $500 a ton.
 Before long, the camp of Harrisburg was born, named for Shorty Harris.
-At first, the pair called the camp Harrisberry, but, Shorty later changed the name in telling the story about it.
+At first, the pair called the camp Harrisberry, but Shorty later changed the name to tell the story.

-He would work the mine up until his death entirely by himself, but, for a little help from a nephew in his later years.
+He would work the mine until his death entirely by himself, but for some help from a nephew in his later years.
 Though he worked his claim for 40 years, he never got rich from it.
-In fact, he often was required to grubstake prospectors and take odd jobs from others just to survive.
-He is perhaps best known for a road that he built to a point that he called “The Great View” of Death Valley, where he would often take visitors.
+In fact, he often was required to grubstake prospectors and take odd jobs from others to survive.
+He is perhaps best known for a road that he built to the point that he called “The Great View” of Death Valley, where he would often take visitors.
 The view is now called Aguereberry Point in honor of Pete.

-His Eureka mining operation at Harrisburg is still easily accessible today, on the dirt Aguereberry Point Road, which is a relatively easy drive nearly any vehicle.
+His Eureka mining operation at Harrisburg is still easily accessible today, on the dirt Aguereberry Point Road, a relatively easy drive for nearly any vehicle.
 The road also goes past Pete’s old camp.